 The Institutional Biosafety Committee (IBC) works closely with the Human Subjects Committee (HSC) who acts as KUMC's Institutional Review Board (IRB) in regards to research involving humans.
 The committee also works closely with the Institutional Animal Care & Use Committee (IACUC) in regards to research involving research.
-Diligently fostering an open line of communication between all the above mentioned parties is vital to ensure that research is conducted in a manner consistent with the biosafety practices outlined within both accepted industry standards and mandatory regulations.
+Diligently fostering an open line of communication between all the above-mentioned parties is vital to ensure that research is conducted in a manner consistent with the biosafety practices outlined within both accepted industry standards and mandatory regulations.

 Below are the most current definitions regarding each topic pertinent for review from the IBC.
-The definitions are directly from each federally governing body.
+The definitions are taken directly from each federally governing body.

 Recombinant DNA (rDNA) & Synthetic DNA